OffchainLabs/arbitrum-classic/packages/arb-ts/README.md

 1. `cd packages/arb-ts`

-1. Set `PRIVKEY` environmental variable to the key of the account from which you'll be deploying (account should have some balance of the token you're bridging).
+1. Set `PRIVKEY` environmental variable (you can use .env) to the key of the account from which you'll be deploying (account should have some balance of the token you're bridging).

 1. `yarn bridgeStandardToken`